-On October 1, 2015, the Company entered into a market rate, seven-year, four separate lease agreements for office/warehouse space and retail space with a rental company affiliated with the Company's Chief Executive Officer.
-There are four separate leases, for four different locations, with a combined area of approximately 61,820 sq.
-Ft.
-Rental payments under this lease agreement are approximately US \$43,000 per month, plus taxes, utilities and maintenance.
-The expense has been recorded as general and administrative expenses.
+The Company has entered into six market rate leases for office, warehouse, and retail space with a rental Company affiliated with the Company's Chief Executive Officer, the majority of which were entered into in 2015.
+The leases have a combined area of 74,520 square feet.
+Lease payments under these leases are approximately \$68,000 per month, plus taxes, utilities and maintenance.